MdTariq01/Orion/README.md

-# My-Agent - AI-Powered Personal Assistant
+# Orion - AI-Powered Personal Assistant

 An autonomous AI agent that integrates with Telegram, Google Calendar, Gmail, and local LLM to act as your personal assistant.
 The agent continuously monitors your emails, calendar events, and tasks, using AI to intelligently notify you of important updates and help you manage your daily workflow.